Tripwire/octagon/CONTRIBUTING.md

 #### SUIR octagon component styles

-SUIR octagon components use LESS for styling. more information can be found on [Semantic UI's themeing page](https://semantic-ui.com/usage/theming.html). to theme SUIR components, navigate to your theme folder and add your styles in the to the component's: `.variables` and `.overides` files.
+SUIR octagon components use LESS for styling. more information can be found on [Semantic UI's themeing page](https://semantic-ui.com/usage/theming.html). to theme SUIR components, navigate to your theme folder, `src/semantic-ui-theme`, and add your styles in the to the component's: `.variables` and `.overides` files.
 (e.g. button.variables & button.overrides)

 ### build for production